-(Ubud) - Strategies for realizing opportunities that emerging technologies bring, the challenges they present, and how governments should be preparing for these technologies were the key themes in meetings between the US-ASEAN Business Council (US-ABC) delegation and ASEAN Telecommunications and IT Ministers over the past three days.
-The meetings took place in Ubud, Indonesia from December 4-6 as part of the annual ASEAN Telecommunications and IT Ministers Meeting (TELMIN).
+(Vientiane) – Empowering a skilled digital workforce, increasing regional connectivity, and understanding the impact of technology on jobs and productivity were themes for this year’s meetings between the US-ASEAN Business Council (US-ABC) delegation and the ASEAN Telecommunications and IT Ministers.
+The meetings took place in Vientiane, Laos from October 23-25 as part of the annual ASEAN Telecommunications and IT Ministers Meeting (TELMIN).

-The US-ABC delegation included 13 leading American technology companies led by President & CEO of the US-ASEAN Business Council, Alexander Feldman; Senior Vice President & Regional Managing Director, Ambassador Michael W. Michalak; and the Chair of the Council’s Information and Communications Technology (ICT) Committee, Naveen Menon, who is also President for Cisco Systems in ASEAN.
-President for Microsoft Asia and Corporate Vice President for Microsoft Corporation, Ralph Haupter, also presented on behalf of the delegation.
+The US-ABC delegation included 7 leading American technology companies led by US-ABC President and CEO Alexander C. Feldman; US-ABC Senior Vice President & Regional Managing Director Ambassador Michael W. Michalak, and; Chair of US-ABC’s Information and Communications Technology (ICT) Committee and President for Cisco Systems in ASEAN, Naveen Menon.